Tucuman-Jive/Jive_Resources/README.md

-# Jive_Resources
-Resources for the Jive app, including Pitch, UI, and Data Model

 # Jive

 Welcome to Jive, the ultimate web app for bands on the go!
 With Jive, you can stay connected and organized with your bandmates like never before.